California State Military

 On 18 October 1943, the Navy granted a use permit to the War Department to use the 19 acres for coastal artillery mounts and personnel.
-The Army placed two mobile 155mm carriage field pieces, situated on Panama mounts on the 19 acre site.
+The Army placed two mobile 155mm M1918MI GPF Seacoast Guns, situated on Panama mounts on the 19 acre site.
 The Army referenced the site as the Tactical Battery 3, Oxnard Seacoast Battery or the Oxnard Panama Mounts.
-Work on the battery commenced in May 1943 with completion in September 1943.
+Battery construction started in May 1943, was completed in September 1943 and transferred to the Coast Artillery for use 14 Mar 1944 at a cost of $ 11,265.62.
 Members of the 56th Coast Artillery Regiment manned the position as part of the Harbor Defenses of Los Angeles (HDLA).
 The HDLAs mission involved coastal defense from Santa Barbara to Newport Beach.
-The War Department transferred the site back to the Navy Department by a letter dated 10 July 1946
+The 31 December 1945 War Department Owned, Sponsored and Leased Facilities listing showed that the reservation could house 130 soldiers in Theater of Operations type barracks.
+The War Department deactivated the site in 1944 with the site being transferred back to the Navy Department by a letter dated 10 July 1946

 In late 1946 or early 1947, the Navy placed the improvements in the Military Training Area for sale.
 By March 1948, the Navy canceled the leases for the 325 acres, including the 19 acre battery site area.
 In the early 1950s, but before 30 June 1953, the Navy re-leased the 325 acre property including the 19 acre area.
 The Navy rebuilt a limited amount of training facilities on the southern portion of the property, but apparently none on the north end